hpyproject/hpyproject.org/posts/2022/05/hpy-0.0.4.md

     finished but luckily, HPy provides the legacy compatibility API such that we can still call legacy C API functions from HPy.

-We will dedicate separate blog posts on the migration of those projects.
+We are still cleaning these ports up and will write another blog post about the ports and open them for discussion with the project owners.